 This analysis was based on samples collected predominantly under high flow conditions, and achieving adequate precision of annual mean load estimates is dependent on continuing to sample primarily at high flow times.
 The target sampling frequency for parameters other than total phosphorus remained at 10 per year because precise loading estimates for these parameters were not considered essential on an annual basis, and data from multiple years could be combined to produce adequate precision for means loads over longer time intervals.

-estimates as a function of sample size for the Missisquoi River
+Figure 4.
+Precision of mean total phosphorus loading estimates as a function of sample size for the Missisquoi River.
+(FLUX32 Method 6, Default Strata)